What Are the Motorcycle License Requirements in Missouri?

 You can prove your identity and eligibility with various documents, including your birth certificate, Social Security Card, and utility bills.
 To qualify for a REAL ID-compliant license, you will need an embossed copy of your birth certificate issued by your state’s birth vital records agency.
 The hospital copy or a photocopy will not suffice.

-You must also be asked to present your out-of-state license if you have one.
+You will also be asked to present your out-of-state license if you have one.
 Your out-of-state driver’s license may also help verify your identity if you are applying for a non-REAL ID-compliant license and the license has been expired for less than 184 days.

 The motorcycle driving test consists of a knowledge test for general driving skills and an additional written knowledge test with questions about motorcycle riding.
 This test may be waived if you currently possess a valid out-of-state motorcycle license.